Kits Community Voice Showcase: Conan Mac

 To use Conan Mac’s voice, I clicked the “+” next to “Select a voice.”

-The next steps were to select “Verified Voices,” scroll down to Conan Mac’s profile picture, and check the box in the upper right corner.
+The next steps were to select “Community Voices,” scroll down to Conan Mac’s profile picture, and check the box in the upper right corner.

 With Conan’s model selected, I hit “Continue” and then verified that the original sample was in the correct range by noting that the Pitch Level registered as “Great.”